Co-Founder and Executive Director

 After an intense career in International Politics, Finance and Think Tanks, Nicole embarked on the adventure of a lifetime: together with husband Xavier and family, she undertook the restoration of an abandoned medieval priory in Provence and its derelict wild vineyard.
 With the help of her family she spent over a decade nursing the vineyard back to health, crafting the first cuvées in 2006, launching the eco-couture wine label Chêne Bleu in 2010.
 In 2017, Nicole Rolet saw the need for a collaborative approach to change.
 She held the first Fine Minds 4 Fine Wines event along with Pauline Vicard in the Rhone Valley that same year.
 It created a space where major issues could be addressed by key experts from all walk-of-life, with a focus on drafting a collective vision for the future of fine wine.
 The think tank is now part of ARENI programming, and an annual invitation-only event.

 Polly Hammond is a self-described black sheep marketer who spends her days desperately trying to drag traditional wine language, communication, and branding into the digital age.
 Her agency, 5forests, works with wineries around the world to help them embrace the profitable way to transform to digital, from strategy to social media to online sales.
-She also writes The Must Read, a widely read, mildly irreverent weekly newsletter about digital wine marketing.
+She also writes a widely read, mildly irreverent weekly newsletter about digital wine marketing.
 Polly has a deep and abiding love affair with Behavioural Economics, and her wine work is based on insights into all the crazy and irrational reasons consumers engage with brands.

 Her insights and advice have been instrumental in building ARENI’s presence and growth over the years and her forward thinking sense of creativity has allowed ARENI’s research to achieve its full potential.